 Training & Development

-There is a range of training and development opportunities available to assist staff to broaden their understandings and cultural competence and enhance their skill-set.
+A range of professional development opportunities is available to staff to broaden their understandings, enhance their cultural competence and develop their skill-set.

 Throughout the year, staff are encouraged to participate in the University's events.
 These events, relating to Aboriginal & Torres Strait Islander peoples and cultures, cultural & linguistic diversity and gender & sexuality diversity, are held at the University's Coffs Harbour, Gold Coast and Lismore campuses.